 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Before cutting and polishing a garnet, you need to remove any remaining rock matrix and dirt.
-Inspect the garnet with a jeweler’s loupe or magnifying glass for fractures and inclusions and decide on the best shape for it.
+Before you can proceed with cutting and polishing a garnet, you must remove any rock matrix and dirt that may still be present.
+The garnet should be examined with a jeweler’s loupe or magnifying glass to look for inclusions and fractures, and then the optimal shape for the garnet should be determined.

 Is Garnet Hard To Cut?